ashleydavis/the-data-wrangler-blog/_posts/2020-09-19-microservices-for-startups-1.md

             Asset pipeline
         </td>
         <td>
-            The asset pipeline comprises various microservices that implement the jobs<br>
-            (i.e. thumbnail generation) that are applied to assets to extract baseline<br>
-            information from assets.<br>
+            The asset pipeline comprises various microservices that<br> implement the jobs (i.e. thumbnail generation) that are<br> applied to assets to extract baseline information from assets.<br>
             <br>
-            Metadata produced by the asset pipeline is published to the metadata service.
+            Metadata produced by the asset pipeline is published<br> to the metadata service.
         </td>
     </tr>